SofaDefrost/SPM/README.md

   CableActuator                    (get details by typing: 'spm search CableActuator')
 ```

-Finally, when you have found the plugins you want to install you can type:
+Finally, when you have found the plugins you want to install you can use the *install* command:
 ```console
 dmarchal@dmarchal-Precision-7520:~/projects/DEFROST/dev/spm/test$ ../src/spm.py install SofaQtQuick SoftRobots.Inverse
 The Sofa Package Manager